How to Be an LGBTQ+ Ally

 It is also important to remember that not every LGBTQ+ person knows everything about LGBTQ+ matters, everyone is still constantly learning how to best support each other, even within the community.

 Whether they’re passive to questions, or clearly dying to answer, once you have your friend’s permission, questions about how they feel, about how to address them correctly and more are welcome.

-Not only does this help you as the ally to be more confident in supporting them, but sometimes answering specific questions on their feelings can help someone LGBTQ+ to understand themselves better.
+Not only does this help you as the ally to be more confident in supporting them, but answering specific questions on their feelings can sometimes help LGBTQ+ people to understand themselves better.

-Some things take adjusting to, and most likely, an LGBTQ+ friend won’t get offended if you accidentally use the wrong pronoun, these things happen.
+Some things take adjusting to, and an LGBTQ+ friend likely won’t get offended if you accidentally use the wrong pronoun - these things happen.